LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 <a name="WorkingPrincipleOpt"></a>
 #### Working principle of the optimizer

 In this case, the DLL has to do most of the job as it is orchestrating the whole learning process.
-In this case, the Webots controller behaves like a slave while the DLL calls its functions to accomplish given tasks.
+Here, the Webots controller behaves like a slave while the DLL calls its functions to accomplish given tasks.

 The controller starts with the initialisation of different variables and declares a bunch of functions whose adress will be transmitted as callbacks to the DLL for later use during the learning process.
 While running, the DLL will store **tuples** containing information about the state of the robot.
 They are stored in the memory that will be then used to train the Network.
 There are actually 2 Networks:
 - a Network evaluating the **Policy**